Driver: Mark Hansen

 Home town: Grass Valley, California

-Car: 1967 MG Midget
+Car: 1967 MG Midget, #21

-Other info: Bill has been around cars for about as long as he can remember.
+Other Info: Bill has been around cars for about as long as he can remember.
 He worked as a mechanic at Volz Bros Automotive in Grass Valley until he took over as the owner of the shop, primarily working on foreign cars.

 Upon retirement, he had several friends who raced vintage cars.
 As a longtime fan of NASCAR and other racing, he jumped on the opportunity to stay busy in retirement by giving pit crew support to those friends.
 However, Bill knew that wouldn’t last too long before he had to jump behind the wheel.